hov3rcraft/homebridge-eufy-robovac/README.md

 ### Get Device ID & Local Key
 To access your RoboVac, you need both the `deviceId`/`localKey`.
 To get the `deviceId`/`localKey` use the [`eufy-clean-local-key-grabber`](https://github.com/Rjevski/eufy-clean-local-key-grabber/tree/master) repository.
+In the README of that project it says they are not sure if it still works, but I can confirm that it still works as of August 2024.

 ### Configuration
 This easiest way to use this plugin is to use [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x).